 Every digital experience consists of a number of critical journeys, each with a starting point and a business-critical endpoint.
 For example, a checkout flow, a navigation flow, a setup or signup flow, and many more.
 In this Play, we’ll walk you through a process you can practice to iteratively improve these journeys and drive real product and business impact!
+TEST

 Step 1: Baseline key journeys